Ducks snap 5-game skid with 2-1 win over Avalanche

-ANAHEIM, Calif. — Jakob Silfverberg capped off a memorable weekend with a goal and an assist and the Anaheim Ducks beat the Colorado Avalanche 2-1 on Sunday to snap a five-game losing streak.
+ANAHEIM, Calif. — Not many players have a weekend like the one Jakob Silfverberg just experienced.

+A day after signing a $26.5 million, five-year extension, the Anaheim right winger had a goal and an assist to help the Ducks beat the Colorado Avalanche 2-1 on Sunday to snap a five-game losing streak.

-Silfverberg signed a $26.5 million, five-year extension Saturday.
-He leads the team in goals with 17 and became the ninth player to score 100 goals with Anaheim.
+It was Silfverberg’s third multi-point game this season.
+He leads the team in goals with 17 and is tied for fourth in points (26).
+His goal at 3:17 of the first period, where he went top shelf with a wrist shot near the right faceoff circle, also made him the ninth player to score 100 goals with Anaheim.

+“It was nice to see that one go in and obviously nice to get the lead for once,” Silfverberg said.
+“Getting rewarded with the win is big, especially at times like this when we haven’t gotten the results we wanted.”

 Cam Fowler also had a goal and John Gibson made 25 saves for his first victory since Jan.
 19. Gibson had lost five straight and also missed nine games because of a concussion and having his wisdom teeth pulled.